-Let’s close our eyes and just imagine to see directly into the nineteenth century Russia.
+Let’s close our eyes and imagine we see directly into the nineteenth century Russia.
 A grand feast is about to begin.
-The fine society of Saint Petersburg is preparing to display its most luxurious glamour.
+The fine society of Saint Petersburg is about to display its most luxurious glamour.
 Kitty, a young beauty of the time, has made herself specially pretty for this night, but she is almost one minute too late.
 She runs into the ballroom, arriving just in time for the first dance.
-In this moment she encounters Anna Karenina, a somewhat older married lady, whom she already knows well, but begins to see right now in a new light:
+In this moment she encounters Anna Karenina, dressed in black, a somewhat older married lady, whom she already knows well, but begins to see now in a new light:

 This episode from Anna Karenina, the masterpiece of world literature written by Leo Tolstoy in the eighteen seventies, could not be more actual today.
 It reveals us a timeless component that remains inseparable from style then and now.

 Colors, fashions, external beauty can pass by and even remain unattended, but an individual and truly interesting personality will always leave an unforgettable impact.
 True style is born from character and requires merely a frame to deploy its freshness with grandeur.
 The color black offered Anna exactly this simple frame, and Tolstoy knew how to dignify this particular moment in the life of this figure.

 The night of the ball represents a decisive episode in the novel.
 This is a night, in which all ladies wore their most luxurious and colorful gowns in the most elaborated styling.
 Each of them wanted to look more spectacular than the other, but the one who caught the attention not at first, but at the second sight -until she left-, was Anna.
 Her gorgeous black dress set her apart with an elegant simplicity.